mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 most settlements as their former corporate owners helped set up a modest industrial base.
 Most other settlements had little industry outside of the repair workshops for their mining equipment.
 The Louzy Slump followed inevitably.
-The world’s riches had come from exporting processed ore and not only was that more difficult to get at, there was little in the way of local manufacturing capacity to make use of the raw materials now that the interstellar market was
+The world's riches had come from exporting processed ore and not only was that more difficult to get at, there was little in the way of local manufacturing capacity to make use of the raw materials now that the interstellar market was